MAXILLA ANATOMY

 • Located inferior to infra-orbital foramen

-• Positioned superior to canine tooth roots
+• Positioned superior to your canine tooth roots

 • Nasal notch — deep concavity